 This is part one of a two-part series on the accordion and highlights 10 recordings from the UCSB Cylinder Audio Archive.
 Let us know what you think.

-—David Seubert, UCSB Library
+—David Seubert, UC Santa Barbara Library

 Austrian Cyrill Demian filed a patent for his “accordion” in Vienna on May 6, 1829.
 Because of the relatively late invention of this family of instruments, it is possible to document much of its mechanical development as well as the influence it had on contemporary musical styles.
-By the time the first cylinder recordings were released in the 1890s, the instrument was little more than sixty years old, so these early recordings document a young instrument still very much in development.
+By the time the first cylinder recordings were released in the 1890s, the instrument was little more than 60 years old, so these early recordings document a young instrument still very much in development.
 “Traditional” folk artists were only a generation removed from those who first picked up the instrument.
 These recordings demonstrate basic folk playing mixed with growing technical virtuosity by folk and professional musicians as heard on the blossoming vaudeville stage.
 Some of these recordings had great influence on musicians on both sides of the Atlantic, leading more to take up the accordion in folk music, and particularly spreading the sound of the newly invented piano-accordion.
 Overall, these beautiful early squeezebox recordings remind us of both the permanence and the fragility of culture, art, and memory.

 —Bruce Triggs, Vancouver, British Columbia